reallyclean-sauce/ansible_macbook_dev_env/README.md

 # ansible_macbook_dev_env
-Project to use ansible to install dev environment for
+Project to use ansible to install dev environment